Dependency injection: Frameworks

-Even with a potentially long and complex object graph, the only class mentioned in code is the entry point, in this case Client.Client has not undergone any changes to work with Spring and remains a POJO.
+Even with a potentially long and complex object graph, the only class mentioned in code is the entry point, in this case Client.
+Client has not undergone any changes to work with Spring and remains a POJO.
 By keeping Spring-specific annotations and calls from spreading out among many classes, the system stays only loosely dependent on Spring.

 Examples

-AngularJS
+Angular

-The following example shows an AngularJS component receiving a greeting service through dependency injection.
+The following example shows an Angular component receiving a greeting service through dependency injection: